 Attendance will be verified through discussion questions.
 Students will receive specific instructions for each discussion.
-The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to at least two fellow students comments.
+The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to at least two fellow students comments (groups are assigned for the responses) See blackboard for class groups.
 Both the original response and comments toward fellow students' responses are required for attendance.